Nash Rambler straight-six engine: 196

-This engine was redesigned as an OHV for the 1956 model year.
-The flathead version was discontinued between 1956 and 1957, but reemerged in 1958 as the economy engine for the "new" Rambler American and was available through 1965.
-The new OHV configuration for 1956 continued with the water pump mounted on the left side of the engine (driven by a shaft extending from the back of the generator).
-This was changed for 1957 with the water pump mounted on the front of the engine above the timing chain.
-When the flathead model was reintroduced, it received the new front mounted water pump.
-Featuring high-quality parts such as forged crankshafts and connecting rods, these engines earned a reputation for durability.
-However, the flathead was prone to the typical problem of overheating under sustained heavy loads.
+The 195.6 cuin flathead (L-head) side-valve engine was introduced as the "Super Flying Scot" for the 1952 Statesman series, producing 88 hp with a compression ratio of 7 to 1.
+This engine was discontinued between 1956 and 1957.
+However, the 195.6 flathead version reemerged in 1958 as the economy engine for the "new" Rambler American and was built through 1965.
+The reintroduced 195.6 flathead version featured a new front-mounted water pump.
+Using high-quality parts such as forged crankshafts and connecting rods, these engines earned a reputation for durability.
+However, the flathead was prone to overheating under sustained heavy loads.
 The excessive heating was caused by the hot exhaust going through the cylinder block to the exhaust manifold.
+Furthermore, the cooling system is just adequate, and the location of the thermostat is problematic.